tommysrepos/Hasenhuttl/README.md

 12/09/23 - Fixed bug that caused extra clue cards to be appended by removing an unnecessary loop appending hintBar[i] for the length of hintbar.

+Created logic to disable the input when you win (userChoice == mysteryPlayer.name) or when you lose (guesse >= 8) which will give the illusion that the game is 'over'

+Created modal that will show when the player 'wins' or 'loses' and will append text that displays different strings for each scenario.
+Modals are fully functional with listeners on close button that triggers on click.

 Added comments to organize hintGenerator() function and increase readability of clue cards.
 Removed commented out function that was not going to be used.
 Removed commented out html elements that were not going to be used.

 12/08/23 - Created datalist to display the playerList.name values that correspond with what the user has typed into the input.
 Created javascript logic to dynamically generate option elements and assign playerList.name value to them.